🇦🇺 Australia

 Child Care Worker Visa Pathway Australia

-Child Care Workers can migrate to Australia via two employer-sponsored pathways: the 482 Temporary Skill Shortage visa for temporary work, or the 186 Employer Nomination Scheme for permanent residence.
-Both require VETASSESS skills assessment and employer sponsorship.
+Child Care Workers can migrate to Australia through two employer-sponsored pathways: TSS 482 (temporary, 2 years) and ENS 186 (permanent).
+Both require VETASSESS skills assessment and employer sponsorship, with strong salary and demand support across Australia's childcare sector.

 Key Facts